braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/payments/revenuecat.md

 #### (Optional) Send User Alias Object to Braze

-If you are looking to send an alternative unique user identifier different from the RevenueCat App User ID, update users with the below data as RevenueCat subscriber attributes.
+If you want to send an alternative unique user identifier different from the RevenueCat App User ID, update users with the below data as RevenueCat subscriber attributes.

 | Key | Description |
 |---|---|